Vittal-Shindhe2001/Book_assignment-/REDME.md

    ```

 ## Submission Guidelines
-- Format: PDF or Word Document for API documentation
 - API should be tested using Postman or similar tools
 - Ensure frontend UI is responsive and user-friendly